top of page

 Exhibition catalog

 "Curated with the intent to push beyond the expected, Transcendence: Breaking Boundaries showcases a diverse range of artworks by artists from Santa Clarita and the Greater Los Angeles area.
-Each piece is a testament to the artist’s journey beyond the ordinary, inviting viewers to engage in an introspective dialogue." - City of Santa Clarita
+Each piece is a testament to the artist’s journey beyond the ordinary, inviting viewers to engage in an introspective dialogue." - Santa Clarita Arts

 Transcendence show 2024.jpg